cyberoblivion/co-blog/_posts/2025-05-02-dev-env-config.markdown

 description: "Complete guide to optimizing your Linux development environment with powerful bash aliases, advanced git configurations, and efficient directory structures.
 Learn professional dotfiles setup, git shortcuts (git in/out, branchup), bash-git-prompt integration, and portable ~/dev/ workspace organization for faster workflows and seamless OS migration."
 ---

 Every developer has their own way of organizing their workspace.
 Some like chaos, some crave order.
 Me?
 I'm somewhere in between; but I've landed on a setup that keeps me productive without getting in my way.

-Let's walk through how I configure my development environment, from directory structure to git aliases that save me countless keystrokes.
+In this guide, I'll walk you through a few optimizations I make to my Linux development environments.
+A simple `~/dev/` directory structure that makes OS migrations effortless, powerful bash aliases for instant navigation, a massive command history setup, and advanced git aliases like `git in`/`git out` and `git branchup` that turn complex workflows into single commands.
+Whether you're setting up a fresh Linux install or optimizing your existing workflow, these configurations will save you time and reduce friction in your daily development work.

 ## Directory Structure: Keep It Simple